gregorias/coerce.nvim/IDEAS.md

 - Should be integrable with Which Key but also work with native keymaps
 - Integrate with Legendary ("Coerce").
 - Should integrate with LSP rename...
+- Should allow for extending with arbitrary cases.
 - [ ] Advertise on Reddit.
 - [ ] Add to the Neovim Awesome list